GALLERIES

 The Way of Sorrow, Sixth Station.
 Church of St. Veronica.
 The Armenian Orthodox church here recalls Veronica who wiped the brow of Jesus with her veil.
 The impressions of His face remained on the veil which has been kept in St. Peter’s since 707.
 Inside the church is the tomb of St. Veronica.

-The Way of Sorrow- First Station
+The Way of Sorrow-Seventh Station

 Related topics